 - Prof. McIntyre invented the polyhedral structure for superconducting linac cavities for linac colliders and free-electron lasers.
 A multi-cell cavity is formed as a Roman arch assembly of polyhedral wedge segments in which each wedge has its inner surface contoured to form the ellipsoidal shape desired for the accelerating mode.
 The joints between wedge segments offer the possibility to internally suppress all dipole-type higher-order modes by intercepting and terminating azimuthal currents.

-FIX ME → Peter McIntyre, Jeff Breitschopf, Tom Brown, Daniel Chavez, Joshua Kellams, and Akhdiyor Sattarov.
+Peter McIntyre, Jeff Breitschopf, Tom Brown, Daniel Chavez, Joshua Kellams, and Akhdiyor Sattarov.
 “SuperCIC: Enhanced winding current density for hybrid windings of tokamaks.”
-IEEE Transactions on Applied Superconductivity, Edit this, 1--1, 2020.
+IEEE Transactions on Applied Superconductivity, 30(4), 4203407, Jun 2020.

 Peter McIntyre, Jeffrey Breitschopf, Daniel Chavez, Joshua Kellams, and Akhdiyor Sattarov.
 “LHC Doubler: CIC Dipole Technology May Make It Feasible and Affordable.”
 Proceedings of the 10th Int.
 Particle Accelerator Conf., IPAC2019, Australia--, 2019.

 Peter McIntyre, Jeffrey Breitschopf, Daniel Chavez, James Gerity, Joshua Kellams, and Akhdiyor Sattarov.
 “6 T Cable-in-conduit Dipole to Double the Ion Energy for JLEIC.”
 Proceedings of the 10th Int.
 Particle Accelerator Conf., IPAC2019, 556--558, 2019.